How To Get a Private Investigator License in Massachusetts

 • A member of an investigative service of the United States

-• A police officer (rank higher than patrol officer)
+• A police officer with a rank higher than a patrol officer

 Note: You can’t get a license if you’ve been convicted of a felony.